danialkeimasi/python-registerer/README.md

 animal_registry = registerer.Registerer(
     parent_class=Animal,
     max_size=5,  # only 5 items can register
-    validators=[
+    slug_attr="slug",  # set the slug of item as attribute on it validators=[
         registerer.RegistryValidator(
             lambda item: item.is_wild is False,  # check passed if returns True